AMERICA: BORN BANKRUPT

 The Blackstone River was lined with mills and factories at the end of the 1800s.
 The Blackstone supplied the hydro power and in return, the river was used to dispose of industrial waste and sewage.

-By the early 1900s, the Blackstone River in Massachusetts was grossly polluted.
-Fortunately for the river, though not necessarily for the valley’s residents, this was also the beginning of the end of the textile industry in the northeast.
+By the early 1900s, the Blackstone River in Massachusetts was horribly polluted.
+Fortunately for the river, though not necessarily for the valley’s residents, this was the beginning of the end of the textile industry in the northeast.
+One by one, the mills closed their New England facilities and moved south.
+By 1923, almost all U.S. cotton was grown, spun, and woven down south — in Mississippi, Texas, Georgia, Alabama.
+Without the mills and factories, the population in the Blackstone Valley’s towns began shrinking.

-We are still cleaning up and will have to continue for a long time to come.
-Although no longer as polluted as it was, the watershed has a long way to go.
-The river’s tributaries are less polluted than the Blackstone because against all logic and reason, waste-water is still discharged from a big sewage treatment plant in Millbury.
-It’s hard to fathom what reasoning, if any, those who favor pouring sewage into our river are using.
-The fight never ends.
+We’re still cleaning up.
+Although not as bad as it was, the watershed has a way to go.
+The river’s tributaries are less polluted than the main parts of the Blackstone.
+Against all logic and reason, waste-water is still being discharged from at least one sewage treatment plant in Millbury and there are quite a few nuclear generating plants in the area who dump water into the river, too (but the government doesn’t readily admit to it — now there’s a shocker, right?).
+It’s hard to fathom what reasoning those who favor pouring sewage and wastewater into our river have.
+Save a few pennies, destroy our drinking water?